Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 Jig

 A winter essential.
-Works in deeper water when fish are less active.
+It works in deeper water when fish are less active.

 • Weight: 3/8 oz or 1/2 oz